 While your local farmers market may be different than mine, I am confident that all the vendors truly care about their produce.
 After all, farming isn’t just their means of making a living; it’s their lifestyle.
 So if you get a chance, grab your friend or family, and take the advantage of a farmer’s market in your community.
 You won’t be disappointed.

 Tips for Making the Best Pico de Gallo

-Onions – while using whatever type of onion you already have won’t ruin your salsa, using the right one will definitely make your salsa taste better.
+You can use whatever type of onion you already have.
+However, using the right onion will definitely make your salsa taste better.
 The most commonly used onions in Mexican dishes are white onions.
 Their crisp texture and pungent, tangy flavor makes them perfect for salsas, chutneys, and in other raw preparations.
 Another great option for raw dishes are sweet onions, such as Mauis, Walla Wallas, and Vidalias, which are milder and really do taste sweet.

-Deflame the onions – in Mexico, people will often deflame onions before adding them to salsas and other raw dishes.
-Some will blanch the onion while others simply run the onion under water.
-But my favorite method of deflaming onion is one I learned from a chef who specializes in Mexican cuisine – Rick Bayless.
-Rick dices the onion and puts the pieces in a sieve.
+In Mexico, people will often deflame the onions before adding them to salsas and other raw dishes.
+Some will blanch the onions while others simply run the onions under water.
+My favorite method of deflaming onions is one I’ve learned from a chef who specializes in Mexican cuisine – Rick Bayless.
+Rick dices the onions and puts the pieces in a sieve.
 Then he places the sieve in a bowl of water and adds about two teaspoons of vinegar to the water (I usually use 2 tablespoons of lime juice).
-The onions sit in the water/vinegar mixture for a few minutes while chopping the other ingredients.
-Deflaming takes away some of the onion’s bite without diluting the flavor.
+The onions sit in the water/vinegar mixture for a few minutes to get rid of the onions’ bite without diluting the flavor.